nataliobp/KatasAndTDD/README.md

 # exercises_katas_tdd

-Some katas and exercises for several places like codewars or hackerrank to keep practicing fundamentals and TDD
+Some katas and exercises from places like codewars or hackerrank to keep practicing fundamentals and TDD